-I auditioned for a movie role and I can’t forget what happened next
+I auditioned for a movie role and here’s how it turned out

 I got my big chance to be a movie star in eighth grade when casting director David Rubin came to Petal, Mississippi, in search of a kid to star in an upcoming Kevin Costner film called “The War.”
 With great excitement, I got my brother-in-law to drive me to the local high school for my audition.

 After I got there, nobody handed me any lines to memorize; they just took me and the hundreds of other kids, divided us into groups of 50, and herded us into classrooms.
 After that, a man came in, looked around the room and dismissed us.
 That was it.
 My movie career was already a bust – but then I got a chance at redemption.

 Days later, Mr. Rubin came to visit the YMCA where I volunteered – apparently, he was still in search of the perfect country bumpkin to appear in the movie.
 I noticed him walking around, but I didn’t catch his eye.
 Later, though, I saw him sitting alone in an office and I knew it was my moment to show him that I could be a star.

 I stuck my head in the door, awkwardly introduced myself and tried to strike up a conversation, but he barely looked up.
 Not to be deterred, I started talking about myself to see if it would spark his interest, but he just responded with a bored “Oh really?”
 And that was the point at which I realized my personal “audition” was a lost cause and shut the door to the office, feeling dejected.